Framing Research on Activities as Mathematical Experiences (FRAME)

 Summary

 During the NSF-funded Math in the Making convening, questions about how to authentically highlight and enhance mathematics in making and tinkering experiences emerged as critical issues for researchers, educators, and mathematicians alike.
-As a response, FRAME investigates strategies for enhancing the mathematics in museum-based making and tinkering activities and lays the foundation for a full research study on broadening family participation in mathematics through making.
-The project provides a practical lens to help researchers and educators connect topics across STEM with making and tinkering experiences.
-It seeks to advance theoretical understandings of museum-based learning by exploring how activity design and facilitation strategies can influence the visitors’ understanding of the goals and, in turn, how their experiences shape learning outcomes.
-The project is designed to explore in depth the most promising of these math-enhancement strategies and to develop a theoretical framework for how such strategies influence the engagement of families through mathematics in maker experiences.
+As a response, FRAME investigated strategies for enhancing the mathematics in museum-based making and tinkering activities and laid the foundation for a full research study on broadening family participation in mathematics through making.

 Research Activity